fast-spectroscopy-sheffield/TG-software/README.md

 Software for the transient grating PL setup.

 ### to-do list
- - make the gui idiot proof
+ - fix bug with pyqtgraph log scale on kinetics plot
- - extensive crash testing
+ - more crash testing
  - test on Windows 10
  - write and test real hardware classes
  - connect real hardware classes to gui